 Using common foods of the day—bread and wine—Jesus took them, blessed them and gave them to his disciples with the words, “This is my body…This is my blood…Do this in remembrance of me.”

 In a sacrament the “ordinary” things such as bread and wine become “extraordinary,” and with the word they become the Lord’s presence in a symbolic way.

 At Plymouth Church the invitation to partake is open to everyone, including children and those who are not members of our church or our denomination.

 Communion is offered weekly at Saturday night worship.
-It is celebrated at Sunday worship seven or eight times during the year.
+It is celebrated at worship every first Sunday of the month in the 9 and 11 a.m. worship services..
 Our tradition is to serve communion while worshipers are seated, but on Maundy Thursday, people come forward in small groups to be served at tables in the front of the sanctuary.